 - Bed in the brakes by braking moderately eight to ten times

 - Check brake fluid level after brake pad bed-in test drive

 Brake Repair Tools You’ll Need

 This is a great caliper piston wind back tool.
-It will work for a wide range of vehicles and importantly it works on front and rear calipers.
-Rear calipers need to be twister and compressed simultaneously, this kit makes that look easy.
+It will work for a wide range of vehicles, and importantly it works on front and rear calipers.
+Rear calipers need to be twister and compressed simultaneously; this kit makes that look easy.
 Pic links to Amazon.com.

 The Autel MaxiCOM is a shop-level tool.
-It is capable of reading, clearing fault codes, coding a new battery, placing EPB module in service mode, and calibration after the repair.
+It is capable of reading, clearing fault codes, coding a new battery, placing the EPB module in service mode, and calibration after the repair.
 It is also capable of activating ABS modulator solenoids when performing a full brake bleed procedure.
 Pic links to Amazon.com.

 Useful one-man vacuum brake and clutch bleeding kit that won’t hurt the pocket.
-It’s perfect for occasional brake maintenance chores, easy to use, and gets the job done.
+It’s perfect for occasional brake maintenance chores, is easy to use, and gets the job done.
 Pic links to Amazon.com.

 3M Silicone grease is grease compatible with both rubber and metal.
 Regular grease causes rubber seals, boots, etc. to swell, and swelling usually causes bigger problems later.
 A mechanic commonly uses silicone grease on floating brake caliper fasteners where nylon bushing and rubber seals are present.
 Pic links to Amazon.com.

 Preston is a leading supplier of quality automotive fluids.
 This is DOT 3 so remember to check your reservoir cap before ordering.
 Amazon sells this product, and it is conveniently delivered to your door.
 Picture links out to Amazon.

 About the Author